flatironinstitute/disBatch/Readme.md

     pip install disbatch

-Create a file `Tasks` with a list of commands you want to run.
-These should be Bash commands like one would run on the command line:
+Create a file called `Tasks` with a list of commands you want to run.
+These should be Bash commands as one would run on the command line:

     myprog arg0 &> myprog_0.log
     myprog arg1 &> myprog_1.log
     ...
     myprog argN &> myprog_N.log

+This file can have as many tasks (lines) as you like.
+The `...` is just a stand-in and wouldn't literally be in the task file.

 Then, to run 5 tasks at a time in parallel on your local machine, run: